GoogleCloudPlatform/cloud-foundation-fabric/modules/gke-cluster-standard/README.md

 ### Backup for GKE

+> [!NOTE]
+> Although Backup for GKE can be enabled as an add-on when configuring your GKE clusters, it is a separate service from GKE.

+[Backup for GKE](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/concepts/backup-for-gke) is a service for backing up and restoring workloads in GKE clusters.
+It has two components:

+* A [Google Cloud API](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/reference/rest) that serves as the control plane for the service.
+* A GKE add-on (the [Backup for GKE agent](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/concepts/backup-for-gke#agent_overview)) that must be enabled in each cluster for which you wish to perform backup and restore operations.

-This example shows how to [enable the Backup for GKE agent and configure a Backup Plan](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/concepts/backup-for-gke) for GKE Standard clusters.
+This example shows how to [enable Backup for GKE on a new zonal GKE Standard cluster](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/how-to/install#enable_on_a_new_cluster_optional) and [plan a set of backups](https://cloud.google.com/kubernetes-engine/docs/add-on/backup-for-gke/how-to/backup-plan).

 ```hcl
 module "cluster-1" {